whimsicalbots/part-designs/README.md

 # part-designs
-FreeCAD of parts used in robots and STL
+FreeCAD of parts used in robots and STL.